arcus/education_modules/docs/faq.md

 <details>
 <summary><strong>Can I enroll in DART?</strong></summary>
 There is no enrollment process for DART.
-You can get started learning with DART right now by exploring our <a href="">full list of educational modules</a>, <a href="">finding a pathway you like</a>, or by using our <a href="https://learn.arcus.chop.edu">prototype module discovery application</a> to build your own pathway.
+You can get started learning with DART right now by exploring our <a href="https://arcus.github.io/education_modules/list_of_modules">full list of educational modules</a>, <a href="https://arcus.github.io/education_modules/example_pathways">finding a pathway you like</a>, or by using our <a href="https://learn.arcus.chop.edu">prototype module discovery application</a> to build your own pathway.
 </details>

 <details>